thedunston/troublevent/README.md

 You may want users to be able to ensure they are typing the right command to give them the expected output.
 You can add a command that prints out specific output and the student has to explain which command was executed.

+Create security events that require the user to investigate.
+Example, brute force a web server, or SSH server on a lab server, or generate a ransomware attack on the lab host.

+## TODO:

+Add a web server and sqlite to keep track of triblets assigned.

+Randomly assign triblets for an assignment, DB backend to track users and the triblets they receive through web auth or some sort of auth.

+Run multiple commands to simulate behavior for an investigation.

 ## Setup

 This program uses Golang and the Viper module.